vmware-tanzu/tanzu-cli/docs/full/README.md

 context is associated with one of the two supported targets.
-Plugins are generally associated with one of the above mentioned targets but if a plugin doesn't fall into any of the above categories a developer can create a plugin with the 'global' target.
-A plugin using the `global` target is available as a root Tanzu CLI command.
-To see plugins that only apply the `kubernetes` Target or only to the `mission-control` Target, run the command `tanzu <target>'.
+Plugins are generally associated with one of the above mentioned targets but if a plugin doesn't fall into any of the above categories a developer can create a plugin with the `global` target.
+A plugin using the `global` target is available as a root Tanzu CLI sub-command.
+To see plugins that only apply to the `kubernetes` target or only to the `mission-control` target, run the command `tanzu <target>'.

 Similarly, commands from plugins that are associated with a target are unambiguously invoked by prefixing the command group with the target, like so: